Our Verdict

 Ease of Setup

-The Navigator is hard to assemble and took us over 15 minutes.
-The user manual is poor and requires two different tools to complete.
+The Navigator is difficult to assemble and took us over 15 minutes to complete.
+The user manual is poor, and assembly requires two different tools.

 The front wheels are particularly complicated, and we wonder why more of it doesn't come pre-assembled.
 The manual directions are too simplified, and the illustrations are useless.